cjcliffe/CubicSDR-Manual/application-window.rst

 Solo mode is useful when you have many modems and want to focus on a particular one.
 Focus to the next and previous modem can be achieved with TAB and SHIFT-TAB on the keyboard.

+Pressing the 'S' key will also toggle Solo Mode for the active modem.

 Mute
 ====

 The Mute button shows the current mute state of the active modem and can be used to toggle it.
-The 'M' key can also be used to toggle mute.
+The 'M' key can also be used to toggle mute for the active modem.

 Delta Lock
 ==========